bparanj/Essential-TDD/book/KindlePublishing/rails4quickly/lesson_4.markdown

 ###  Summary ###

-In this chapter we went from the view (home page) to the controller for articles and to the article model and back to the view (index page for articles).
+In this lesson we went from the view (home page) to the controller for articles and to the article model and back to the view (index page for articles).
 So the MVC components interaction was : View --> Controller --> Model --> View.
 The data flow was from the database to the user.

 \newpage

 In real world the user data comes from the user so we cannot create them in the rails console or in the database directly.
-In the next chapter we will see how we can capture data from the view provided by the user and save it in the database.
+In the next lesson we will see how we can capture data from the view provided by the user and save it in the database.

 ### Exercise ###